Post Summary: 25 of the best things to do in North Idaho for every kind of traveler.

 This is such a fun summertime activity, but it does require being smart!
 Due to its remote nature, they have had to airlift people who have seriously injured themselves.
 Be smart, don’t go down the slide headfirst, and keep the area clean so everyone can enjoy it!

-You can see video of the slide on our Instagram Reel.
+You can see a video of the slide on our Instagram Reel.
 Give us a follow while you are there!

 WESTERN PLEASURE GUEST RANCH